 JB: Let’s look at the data and focus on the green section, which shows that the preferred range is 3.9 to 10.0 mmol/L70 to 180 mg/dL.
 We use this range because 3.9 mmol/L70 mg/dL is considered low blood sugar or hypoglycemia.
 So, we want you to stay above 3.9 mmol/L70 mg/dL.
 And then the reason why we have 10.0 mmol/L180 mg/dL here as the higher end is that when you eat food, or when you’re stressed or anything like that, your blood sugar will go up throughout the day.
 And that’s totally normal, even for people who are taking insulin.
 But the reason why 10.0 mmol/L180 mg/dL is that higher-end is because the American Diabetes Association targets for two hours after you’re finished eating a meal are to have a blood sugar below 10.0 mmol/L180 mg/dL.
 So, we know you’ll go up, but the goal is, two hours later after you eat, to be below that 180.
 Anything higher would be in that hyperglycemia range for the purposes of the CGM reports.

 Now the goal for your time-in-range?
 It depends on your A1C goal.
-So, if your A1C goal is less than 8%, the goal time and range are greater than 50%.
-And then if your goal A1C is under 7, the goal time and range is 70%.
+So, if your A1C goal is less than 8 percent, the goal time and range are greater than 50 percent.
+And then if your goal A1C is under 7, the goal time and range is 70 percent.
 You’re doing great!
-You’re at 59% which is great for baseline.
+You’re at 59 percent which is great for baseline.
 Another point is that you’re only below 3.9 mmol/L70 mg/dL one percent of the time.
 Depending on your goal, this is fine.
 But as we look through your data, we can find solutions to minimize that.

 TS: That’s something I definitely want to do.
 Sometimes I’m afraid of going low at night, so I sometimes eat something at night to run a little higher to prevent a nighttime low.

 JB: That’s a really great question.
-With the reports with people with Type 2, when I go to the day-by-day report, sometimes I see less variability.
-And the blood sugar’s not going to be 100% flat line.
+With the reports with people with type 2, when I go to the day-by-day report, sometimes I see less variability.
+And the blood sugar’s not going to be 100 percent flat line.
 You will see up and downs, but a lot of times it’s not swinging super low and then up, like people who are having low and high blood sugar.
 This is specific to people who are not on insulin.

 JB: With that said, we’re going to take a closer look at your day-by-day reports.
-But before we do that, I want to look at your average glucose.
-Below it, you’ll see the glucose management indicator (GMI), which takes the average glucose based on your CGM readings.
+But before we do that, I want to look at your average blood glucose.
+Below it, you’ll see the glucose management indicator (GMI), which takes the average blood glucose based on your CGM readings.
 It predicts what your A1C would be.
-It’s not always 100% accurate, but it is based on this data.
-I also look at glucose variability [the changes and swings in glucose levels] – which you’re doing great with – you want a target of below 36% [and you’re at 31.6%].
+It’s not always 100 percent accurate, but it is based on this data.
+I also look at blood glucose variability [the changes and swings in blood glucose levels]—which you’re doing great with—you want a target of below 36 percent [and you’re at 31.6 percent].

-So, if I’m thinking about this correctly, this makes it all more important that we have 94% of CGM data.
-Because at 94% makes the average glucose, the GMI factor, and variability numbers more reliable.
-You can rely on those numbers more because we have 94% of that data.
+So, if I’m thinking about this correctly, this makes it all more important that we have 94 percent of CGM data.
+Because at 94 percent makes the average blood glucose, the GMI factor and variability numbers more reliable.
+You can rely on those numbers more because we have 94 percent of that data.